monacca1/nuggit/README.md

 - Add the specified files to the staging area.
 This can be done without regard to which submodule the files are located in.  nuggit will figure it out based on the location of the file.
 In other words, you do not need to switch directory into the submodule containing the file in order to "add" it to the staging area for that submodule.
-- The output of the nuggit status command will shw the relative path of the files that you have changed.
+- The output of the nuggit status command will show the relative path of the files that you have changed.
 The paths displayed are relative to the current working directory of the shell.
 The paths to the files being added using nuggit add should be relative to the current working directory as well.
 You can copy and paste the file/paths from the nuggit status command and use them in the nuggit add command.
 - example